Back to Library

 When B2B buyers request an enterprise demo, they expect to be treated like a priority.
 If they are thrown into the exact same automated email nurture sequence as a college student signing up for a free newsletter, you will lose the enterprise deal before the first call is ever booked.
 To scale a SaaS or high-ticket agency, your sales team must know exactly who to call within the first 60 seconds of a form submission.

 This requires lead scoring automation.
+And today, we are going further than just CRM tagging.

 In Day 9 of our 30 Days of n8n & Automation sprint, we are upgrading the basic webhook capture engine we built in Day 8.
 We are going to deploy an autonomous triage system that acts as a gatekeeper.
-By leveraging n8n and the Brevo (formerly Sendinblue) API, we will evaluate every incoming Elementor lead, parse their form answers, and dynamically assign hyper-specific tags (Intent, Source, and Language) before routing them to your CRM or sales team.
+By leveraging n8n and the Brevo (formerly Sendinblue) API, we will evaluate every incoming Elementor lead, parse their form answers, and dynamically assign hyper-specific tags (Intent, Source, and Language) before routing them to your CRM.
+Then, for your highest-value prospects — the ones arriving from LinkedIn or requesting an enterprise demo — we will automatically trigger a personalized LinkedIn connection request via HeyReach, closing the loop with zero-touch, multi-channel engagement.

 The Architectural Mandate: Why Segment Before You Store?